-Iron-willed Matt Kuchar fought back from a triple bogey and held off a strong charge from former world number one Justin Rose down the stretch to win the SMBC Singapore Open on Sunday.
+Iron-willed Matt Kuchar digs deep to fight back from a triple bogey and hold off a strong charge from former world number one Justin Rose down the stretch to win the SMBC Singapore Open on Sunday.

 Kuchar, the world number 24, regrouped after his travails at the par-five seventh and staged a grandstand finish with birdies at the 16th and 18th to card a 70 for a three stroke victory over Rose, who picked up four shots on the back nine to sign for a closing 67.